kidommoc/parastraea/doc/api.md

 SUCCESS: STATUS 200
 FAILED: STATUS 401 - Authorization failed
 FAILED: STATUS 499 - No article with this title
+FAILED: STATUS 498 - No anthology with this name
 ```

 - Remove Article: `DELETE /api/article/:title`